PAEA Councils & Institutes Descriptions and Testimonials

 Rex Hobbs, Lincoln Memorial University (Tenn.)

-The Research Institute’s work includes fostering research and scholarly activities within PAEA by advising and making recommendations to the PAEA Board of Directors for the coordination and oversight of research-related activities.
+The Research Council’s work includes fostering research and scholarly activities within PAEA by advising and making recommendations to the PAEA Board of Directors for the coordination and oversight of research-related activities.
 The Institute supports research that determines the validity and effectiveness of PAEA health professional education.

 "There are many benefits to being on a PAEA committee.
 It is a great source of satisfaction to be actively involved in the growth of our profession, as clinicians and as educators.
 The exchange of experiences and ideas of colleagues is a terrific source of inspiration.
 The vision of the Institute and PAEA is a source of motivation.
 And, above all, I have made some wonderful friends."